andrezero/andretorgal.site.old/content/pages/about/music.md

 ## Soon

 Bare with me while I collect my old stuff.
-I'm trying to get in touch with old band mates and find out what they managed to keep and port to digital.
+I am trying to get in touch with old band mates and find out what they managed to keep and port to digital.